flapjackstan/flapjackstan.github.io/_pages/about.md

 I am very interested in working in roles that include stakeholder management and steering the wheel on some technical products.
 I would ideally like to point out some pitfalls I have come accross and implment best practices.

+Outside of work, I like to play guitar and am back and forth on entering an aeropress competition.

 Please reach out at elm.s.camargo@gmail.com

+TLDR;
+- Work History: UAVs, Satellites, Sensors -> Software Engineering -> Data Science
+- Education: MS + MBA
+- Future: Stakeholder Management and Technical Products
+- Personal: Guitar and Coffee